Leanne Black: Storylines

-In late 2009 Nicole Miller (Sally Martin) informed recently discovered half sister Morgan Braithwaite (Bonnie Soper) that her family were eager to meet her, primarily her mother, Leanne.
+In late 2009 Nicole Miller (Sally Martin) informed recently discovered half-sister Morgan Braithwaite (Bonnie Soper) that her family were eager to meet her, primarily her mother Leanne.
 Several months after Morgan's untimely death, Nicole's ex-girlfriend Maia Jeffries (Anna Jullienne) and Gerald Tippett (Harry McNaughton) visited Tauranga to find a recently runaway Nicole and ended up staying at Leanne's house.
 Nicole and Maia were forced to keep their relationship private due to Leanne's conservative nature but when Nicole eventually came out, Leanne disowned her unless she dumped Maia permanently.
 Nicole at first accepted but later fled Tauranga and reunited with Maia in Ferndale.
-The following year Leanne arrived in Ferndale and pronounced her new pro-gay attitude, showing open approval of Nicole and Maia's relationship.
+The following year Leanne arrived in Ferndale and pronounced her new pro-gay attitude, being openly-approving of Nicole and Maia's relationship.
 However, after discovering Maia had cheated on Nicole, Leanne set about sabotaging the two and tried to set Nicole up with both Hunter McKay (Lee Donoghue) and Maxwell Avia (Robbie Magasiva).
 Whilst out for a walk, Leanne was mugged and injured, extending her stay in Ferndale that eventually saw her receive a job as the hospital receptionist.
 However Leanne soon realised she was holding Nicole back from a relationship and returned to Tauranga.

 In 2012 Nicole visited Leanne after her brother Eric (Mick Andrews) had a severe schizophrenic episode.
 In 2014 Nicole and Vinnie Kruse (Pua Magasiva) returned to Tauranga after Leanne requested help with Eric once again.
 However, when Nicole suggested Leanne was the issue, she kicked her out only to show up in Ferndale with Eric.
 Following Eric being sent into care, Leanne made it clear that she thought Nicole should date Vinnie over girlfriend Harper Whitley (Ria Vandervis).
 She returned to her role as receptionist at the hospital having sold her house in Tauranga.
-Leanne had a brief flirtation with Murray Cooper (Matthew Chamberlain) after mistakingly believing he and his wife Wendy (Jacqueline Nairn) were swingers.
+Leanne had a brief flirtation with Murray Cooper (Matthew Chamberlain) after mistakenly believing he and his wife Wendy (Jacqueline Nairn) were swingers.
 She began to date Nev Carlson (Stuart Devenie) much to the angst of Nicole, but he left her for one of his five ex-wives.
-Leanne soon found herself becoming a burden to her family but this changed when she began to date Howard Black (Michael Saccente) who lavished her in expensive gifts.
-Though it soon turned out he had a potentially terminal illness and he returned to America, with Leanne nearly joining him on the day of Nicole's wedding.
-In 2016 Leanne began to feel elderly and underwent plastic surgery only for the anaesthetic not to work, leading to her being awake during the aborted procedure.
+Leanne soon found herself becoming a burden to her family but this changed when she started to date Howard Black (Michael Saccente) who lavished her in expensive gifts.
+Though it soon turned out he had a potentially terminal illness and he returned to America, with Leanne nearly leaving New Zealand to join him on the day of Nicole's wedding.

+In 2016 Leanne began to feel elderly and underwent plastic surgery only for the anaesthetic not to work, leading to her being awake but paralysed during the botched procedure.
 Feeling increasingly unwanted at work, Leanne was overjoyed when Howard returned to Ferndale.
 The two decided to marry and after realising how much she needed to move on, she left Ferndale.
-Three months later, Leanne returned to Ferndale temporarily after her honeymoon with Howard although it soon turned out he had fallen overboard of the cruise ship and had drowned.
+Three months later, Leanne returned to Ferndale as a joyous newlywed but it soon turned out Howard had fallen overboard of the cruise ship and had drowned.